hgjura/cloudpatterns/README.md

 This repo is build with the purpose of providing and maintaining some code examples & solutions as an illustration & extension of the Cloud Design Patterns project, maintained by [Microsoft patterns & practices](https://github.com/mspnp) Team.

-Most books and web pages and projects about development patterns, are always accompanied by code snippets and samples to illustrate what the book or test describe.
-There is nothing wrong with that.
-Actually that is best; you dot want to be overloaded by code while you learn.
-But I wanted more.
-I wanted not to learn by reading books, but rather by writing code.
-And that code to be meaningful, complete and ready to be part of a larger solution.

-This is the intent behind the code in this repo: complete code, complete solution, with applied patterns and best-practices, and ready to be part of a larger solution.
+The intent behind the code in this repo: complete code, complete solution, with applied patterns and best-practices, and ready to be part of a larger solution.

 ### List of patterns
 Description and details for each patterns are found in the project folder of each pattern